 What is the status of a group member?

 In principle, group members do not participate actively in the proceedings.
 Their activity in the proceedings is actually limited to filing of the declaration on joining the group.
 A group member is not a claimant in procedural terms.
-Therefore, they are not a party to the group proceedings, with this provison however that a group (or subgroup) member in the group proceedings is heard not in the capacity of a witness, but of a party.
+Therefore, they do not have rights of party to proceedings, with this provison however that a group (or subgroup) member in the group proceedings is heard not in the capacity of a witness, but of a party.

 The Act provides for only a limited number of activities to be performed in group proceedings by group members themselves, which include:

-3. request to change the representative – to be effective such a request shall be submitted by more than half of the group members, it should indicate the person of a new suggested representative and include their declaration of consent on assuming such a function (see: Who is a “group representative”?);
+3. request to change the representative / qualified entity – to be effective such a request shall be submitted by more than half of the group members (if it concerns the representative) or at least half of the group members (if it concerns the qualified entity), it should indicate the person of a new proposed representative or qualified entity, and contain their declaration of consent on assuming such a function (see: Who may be a claimant in group proceedings?) the representative of the group may only be replaced by another representative and the qualified entity by another qualified entity (it is not possible to change the type of proceedings during the course of the proceedings, e., for example, to replace the qualified entity by the representative).

 With respect to the status of the group member in enforcement proceedings – see: What is the course of group proceedings?